endaoment/endaoment-integration-docs/docs/create-daf.md

   - For the purposes of this guide it will be called `/create-daf`
 - A UI that will allow a user to view the details of their newly created DAF

+## What is a Donor-Advised Fund?

+A Donor-Advised Fund (DAF) is a charitable giving vehicle that allows donors to make tax-deductible contributions to a dedicated fund they control.
+Think of it as a "Giving Account" that you can contribute to at any time and then use to support the causes you care about.

+With a DAF:
+- You make contributions to your fund when it's convenient for you
+- Your contributions may be eligible for immediate tax benefits
+- Your funds can be invested and potentially grow tax-free
+- You can recommend grants to eligible nonprofit organizations whenever you're ready

+DAFs simplify the giving process while providing flexibility in how and when you support charitable organizations.

 ## Prerequisites

 Before you begin, ensure you have completed the [User Login Guide](./login-user.md) as users must be authenticated to create a DAF.